Bardeen-Cooper-Schrieffer State Representation and Pairing in the Fermionic Tonks-Girardeau Gas

 Then, it follows from expressing $\lambda_{k_1}^{(N)}$ as a function of $\lambda_{k_1}^{(N-2)}$, using the recursive formula for the occupation numbers derived in Ref.~\cite{Sabater}, that

 for the even case, and

 for the odd case.
 Finally, by starting from $p_2(k)=\lambda_k^{(2)}$ and $p_3(k)=\lambda_k^{(3)}$, we arrive at the final explicit formulas,

 This form of $p_N$ fulfills normalization, as already shown.
 Additionally, it is invariant under the chosen order of $k$'s.
 While these two properties are necessary for a suitable form of $p_N$, they do not guarantee that our guess is the correct one.
-In the Supplementary Material, we provide a detailed proof that the proposed WF $\psi_T$~(\ref{wf N even},~\ref{wf N odd}) along with the proposed form of $p_N$~(\ref{pN combined}) satisfies $\psi_T=\psi_F$.
-Eqs.~(\ref{wf N even},~\ref{wf N odd}) for the WF and Eq.~(\ref{pN combined}) for the coefficients are the main results of our work.\\
+In the Supplementary Material, we provide a detailed proof that the proposed WF $\psi_T$~(\ref{wf N even},~\ref{wf N odd}) along with the proposed form of $p_N$~(\ref{pN combined}) satisfies $\psi_T=\psi_F$~\cite{supplemental}.
+In addition to the mathematical proof, we performed several numerical checks on the equivalency of the two WF's.

+Our proposed WF, $\psi_T$, is mathematically equivalent to the original WF of the FTG gas, $\psi_F$~(\ref{gs attractive fermions}).
+This equivalence demonstrates that $\psi_T$, which is constructed solely based on the formation of pairs without including higher-order correlation terms such as three-body correlations, fully describes the FTG gas.
+The ability to describe the FTG gas state entirely through pair formation is particularly noteworthy, as previous studies have shown that three-body properties in spinless $p$-wave fermions are non-negligible~\cite{three_body_1,three_body_2,three_body_3}.

 \textbf{The FTG gas as a BCS state.} In this section, we demonstrate that the WF of the FTG gas in second quantization form can be expressed as a number-conserving BCS state.
 The paired states appearing in the BCS theory of superconductivity~\cite{BCS} can be described as a superposition of number-conserving BCS states $|\psi_{BCS}^{(N)}\rangle$,